-Family Services Specialist I: Under close supervision, incumbents receive formal classroom and/or on-the-job training provided by the agency while performing some or all of the duties described.
+Family Services Specialist I: Under close supervision, incumbents receive formal classroom and/or on-the-job training provided by the agency while performing some or all of the duties described. [in the series eoncept.]
 Cases assigned may be diverse and complex; however, assistance in selecting and applying the appropriate regulation or procedure is provided by a higher level Family Services Specialist or supervisor, and the results are subject to closer review.